 To that end, we are pulling together inspiration, ideas and resources that we have developed over 10 years of delivering low carbon-focused initiatives.

-This page has recently launched and is in no way exhaustive, so please keep checking back for updates and if you can recommend useful resources we can share with the Buckinghamshire business community, email our team at email@example.com.
+This page is in no way exhaustive and will be updated as required.
+If you can recommend useful resources we can share with the Buckinghamshire business community, email our team at email@example.com.

 Join the campaign to contribute towards a Net Zero Buckinghamshire and tell us what you are already doing to reduce your carbon output or the steps you plan to take.